 By Randi Mann, WHNP-BC, NCMP, APNP

 Hormones affect every aspect of your wellbeing, from your appetite to your zest for life.
-Despite their large impact on overall health, hormonal imbalances can be frustratingly difficult to recognize.
+Despite their large impact on overall health, hormonal imbalance in women can be frustratingly difficult to recognize.
 That’s partly because our hormones must maintain a delicate balance and even a slight shift can have negative repercussions.

 Key Hormonal Players